 I gave up on the jungle birdwatching tours - not too much of my stuff, I prefer water and fish.

 But I improvise a little walk, at the end of the day, to the nearby village.
 Its name: Sawai Itepo.

 The path leads to a black sand beach.
 At the end, the village.

 It takes only a few minutes to cross this piece of mangroves, taken every day by the inhabitants of Sawai Itepo.
 Some of them work at the resort.

 The cove is really beautiful.

 There are traditional boats and fishing nets on the beach, small fields and wooden shacks behind the coconut trees.

 A bunch of children saw me coming from far away.
 They run and shout, without daring to approach me at first.

 The Weda Resort helps the local population with an education program through the Sawai Ecotourism Foundation.
 It gives me a good excuse to engage in a semblance of conversation and visit the village.

 I ask to see both schools, in my lean bahasa indonesia.
 "Di mana sekola?"
 The children, more and more numerous, show me the way and escort me along the alleys in the ground.

 Schools are hard buildings, like the church.
 Here, the population is Christian.

 People are enjoying the mildness of the evening, sitting in front of their door.
 They chat with friends and watch me pass by with an amused eye.
 "Sore!
-Sore! " Good evening !
+Sore! » Good evening, good evening!